 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (33 percent) than the Fujifilm X-T10.
-However, the NEX-5T is substantially heavier (629 percent) than the X-T10.
+Moreover, the NEX-5T is markedly lighter (28 percent) than the X-T10.
 In this context, it is worth noting that neither the X-T10 nor the NEX-5T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T10) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.